0xdsqr/typescript-go-overlay/README.md

 # typescript-go-overlay

+This project is now archived since A preview build is available on npm as @typescript/native-preview, and owned by the offical development team.
+Someone could add this to nix node pacakges if they want.

 Please do note:

 > This project is slow to use,i would not use it right now, built to learn some stuff, i will move it to use go and it will work better, once i have time.
 As of today it's using herby with npm install (no good for nix)